mocnik-science/osm-python-tools/docs/overpass.md

 ## Performing queries

 OSM data can be accessed using the [Overpass API](http://wiki.openstreetmap.org/wiki/Overpass_API).
 While the Overpass API is powerful, it cannot automatically reverse geocode place names.
-We thus use Nominatim again to query the area id of, for example, NYC:
+We thus use Nominatim again to query the area ID of, for example, NYC:
 ```python
 from OSMPythonTools.nominatim import Nominatim
 nominatim = Nominatim()